uchicago-dsi/cpl_project/README.md

 **Goals**:

-The Chicago Public Library aims to gain a deeper understanding of the communities they serve in order to equitably and effectively allocate resources that cater to the communtiies' specific needs.
+The Chicago Public Library aims to gain a deeper understanding of the communities they serve in order to equitably and effectively allocate resources that cater to the communities' specific needs.

 - Exploratory data analysis/visualizations to understand the populations assigned to branches
 - Explore cardholder level data to understand usage patterns to help facilitate the refining of resources and programs offered